davidbegin/python-in-the-morning/Week5/Friday/README.md

 ## Ponderings

+When you reach adulthood you have choice:

+- Chickens
+- Or host your own Git server

+Chickens and Ducks are the STARS of Twitch Science and Technology

+artmattdank: what birds are still under-represented on twitch...
+artmattdank: goose?

+Penguin Stream -> Top Streamer
+Ostrich Stream
+Otter Stream
+Vultures Stream
+Lava Lamp

+Corona Challenge:

+- You can say what an idiot
+- But that person just got a ton of free press
+- All press is good press

 ## Opinions

+The problem with Games as personal projects to get a Job.
+Unless you are applying for a Game Dev Job.
+No one is going to play your game, and being always abandon it.

+A CLI script that 3 random use, is more imprressive to me than a game you made all yourself.

 JS vs Python -> Try both out, explore the communities, and projects,
                 and general vibes.
 Ask yourself, which makes you more